emacs-mirror/emacs/mps/manual/source/glossary/t.rst

         .. bibref:: [BAKER92C]_.

     tri-color invariant
+    tri-colour invariant
+    tricolor invariant
-    tri-colour invariant, tricolor invariant, tricolour invariant
+    tricolour invariant

         The term "tri-color invariant" is used to refer to any of a number of properties of a :term:`reference` :term:`graph` that are preserved throughout a :term:`tri-color marking` algorithm to ensure the correctness.

         There are two important ones: the :term:`strong tri-color invariant` and the :term:`weak tri-color invariant`.
 When people say "the tri-color invariant" they probably mean the strong one.

         .. bibref:: [PIRINEN98]_.

     tri-color marking
+    tri-colour marking
+    tricolor marking
-    tri-colour marking, tricolor marking, tricolour marking
+    tricolour marking

-        Tri-color marking is a :term:`tracing garbage collection` algorithm that assigns a :term:`color` (:term:`black`, :term:`white`, or :term:`gray`) to each :term:`node` in the :term:`graph`.
+        Tri-color marking is a :term:`tracing garbage collection` algorithm that assigns a :term:`color` (:term:`black`,
+        :term:`white`, or :term:`gray`) to each :term:`node` in the
+        :term:`graph`.
 It is basic to :term:`incremental garbage collection`.

         Initially all nodes are colored white.
 The distinguished :term:`root set` is colored gray.
 The :term:`collector (2)` proceeds to discover the :term:`reachable` nodes by finding an :term:`edge` from a gray node to a white node and coloring the white node gray.
 Hence each tracing step involves choosing a gray node and graying its white children.

         When all the edges from a gray node lead only to other gray (or black) nodes, the node is colored black.
 When no gray nodes remain, the reachable part of the graph has been discovered and any nodes that are still white may be :term:`recycled <recycle>`.

         The :term:`mutator` is free to access any part of the graph and allocate new nodes while the :term:`collector (2)` is determining the reachable nodes, provided the :term:`tri-color invariant` is maintained, by changing the colors of the nodes affected, if necessary.

         .. historical::

             "Tri-color marking" is the term used to describe an algorithm developed in 1975 by E. W. Dijkstra and others, as an exercise in proving cooperating programs correct.
             They chose as their problem a :term:`parallel garbage collector <parallel garbage collection>`, with the intent of illustrating cooperating sequential processes with a large shared data space but minimal exclusion and synchronization constraints.

-        Although the algorithm developed in the paper is not necessarily the most efficient algorithm for a :term:`collector (1)`, it has been generally accepted to be correct: an important feature that not all garbage collectors can claim.
+        Although the algorithm developed in the paper is not necessarily the most efficient algorithm for a :term:`collector (1)`, it has been generally accepted to be
+        correct: an important feature that not all garbage collectors can claim.
 A number of other garbage collection algorithms have been shown to be isomorphic to the tri-color marking algorithm and thus are also believed to be correct.

         .. seealso:: :term:`barrier (1)`.